 The Athora Group's primary insurance operations are based in the Netherlands, Belgium and Germany.
-In the Netherlands and Belgium, we provide a range of life and pensions products to individual and corporate customers to meet their differing needs.
-In Germany we focus on efficiently managing the existing book of policies as we are closed to new business.
+In the Netherlands and Belgium, Athora Group provides a range of life and pensions products to individual and corporate customers to meet their differing needs.
+In Germany, Athora Group focuses on efficiently managing the existing book of policies given it is closed to new business.
+In 2021, Athora Group announced the acquisition of Amissima Vita S.p.A. in Italy and this transaction is expected to close in 2022.
+The Italian business is writing new business and will add a further geographic diversification to Athora Group's primary insurance operations.

-The Athora Group's reinsurance subsidiaries are Athora Life Re (based in Bermuda) and Athora Ireland.
-We offer third party reinsurance solutions to other insurers within Europe.
-We also offer internal reinsurance solutions to Athora's operating subsidiaries for efficient risk management.
+The Athora Group's reinsurance subsidiaries are Athora Life Re (domiciled in Bermuda) and Athora Ireland (domiciled in Ireland).
+Athora Group offers third party reinsurance solutions to other insurers within Europe via these entities.
+The reinsurance subsidiaries also offer internal reinsurance solutions to Athora's primary insurance operations for risk management purposes.

-Since deconsolidation from Athene Holding Ltd. and its group of companies in January 2018, the Athora Group has grown to EUR 83 billion of assets under administration, approximately 2.6 million customers and circa 2,300 employees.
-As of 31 December 2020, the Athora Group's IFRS total equity was EUR 4.3 billion, its IFRS profit before taxes was EUR 700 million and its estimated group economic capital cover ratio was 242%.
+Since deconsolidation from Athene Holding Ltd. and its group of companies in January 2018, the Athora Group has grown to EUR 79 billion of assets under administration (2020: EUR 82 billion), approximately 2.3 million customers and circa 1,900 employees as of 31 December 2021.
+As of 31 December 2021, the assets under administration are split by geography as follows: Netherlands 80%, Belgium 10%, Germany 7% and reinsurance (Ireland and Bermuda) 2%.

+The Athora Group's IFRS total equity was EUR 4.8 billion (2020: EUR 4.3 billion), its IFRS profit before taxes from continuing operations was EUR 428 million (2020: EUR 709 million) and its estimated group solvency ratio was 187% (2020: 200%).

-Athora Holding Ltd. is privately owned by a diverse group of global investors that have taken a long-term approach to their investment in Athora and have committed €4 billion of equity capital.
-EUR 500 million in equity capital commitments remains undrawn and available to the Athora Group.
+Athora Holding Ltd. is privately owned by a diverse group of global investors that have taken a long-term approach to their investment in Athora and have committed EUR 4.7 billion of equity capital.
+EUR 500 million in equity capital commitments remains undrawn and available to the Athora Group to draw to support its financial soundness.
+An additional EUR 200 million in equity capital commitments remains undrawn and will be drawn to fund the acquisition of Amissima Vita S.p.A. closer to the time of closing.
+A separate EUR 70 million is expected to be drawn in 2022 in support of growth.
+This amounts to EUR 770 million in undrawn commitments.
 In February 2021, Athora Holding Ltd. entered into a new €500 million unsecured revolving credit facility with a group of credit institutions.
 Athora Holding Ltd. has borrowings of EUR 500 million raised in March 2020 under a senior bank term loan, which was used to part fund the acquisition of Athora Netherlands N.V. and which matures in April 2025.
+Athora Group also has EUR 150 million of borrowings under a senior bank term loan at Athora Europe Holding Bermuda Ltd. which was raised to acquire Athora Belgium.

-The Athora Group is targeting a Single A range credit rating in the medium term, and currently has an A-(Financial Strength) rating from AM Best, and BBB+ (Insurance Financial Strength) ratings from Fitch.
-As of 31 December 2020, the Athora Group had financial leverage of 26%.
-The Athora Group has a mediumterm financial leverage target of 25%, consistent with its 'A' range medium term credit rating target.
+The Athora Group is targeting a Single "A" range insurance financial strength credit ratings, and currently has an A- (Stable Outlook) (Financial Strength) rating from AM Best, and A (Stable Outlook) (Insurance Financial Strength) rating from Fitch.
+As of 31 December 2021, the Athora Group had financial leverage of 25% (2020: 26%).
+The Athora Group has a medium-term financial leverage target of 25%, consistent with its Single "A" range medium term credit rating target.